 - March 11th – 225

-- March 12th @ noon – around 230
+- At noon on March 12th – 230

 - March 12th @ 9pm – 26 (Penalty removed…yipee!)

 - March 13th – 25 (back in business 🙂 )

 Lesson Learned: Too many affiliate links will penalize your site

 However, I'm learning this whole Amazon associates thing as I go here.
 Again my expertise is keyword research and Google Adsense; so I'm making a few “newbie” mistakes apparently for all to see. 🙂

 But hopefully my mistake here will help prevent YOU from making a similar mistake.